eirikt/default-webapp-elm-now/README.md

 ...

 Alternatives to Sass are standard CSS, and [Less][less] (still, maybe).
-Also, encapsulation of CSS with e.g. [CSS Modules](https://github.com/css-modules/css-modules) I have chosen to skip for the moment.
+Also, encapsulation and scoping of CSS with e.g. [CSS Modules][css-modules] or [CSS Blocks][css-blocks] I have chosen to skip for the moment.
 Another alternative is to go with a complete styling framework like [Twitter Bootstrap][twitter-bootstrap] (Elm port [here](https://github.com/aforemny/elm-mdc)) or [Google Material Design][google-material-design] (Elm port [here](http://elm-bootstrap.info)).
 Those seem too invasive for this minimalistic and basic setup.